SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 ```

 - PBT builds by default fails(EXIT 1) if any of the Pipeline builds failed either due to corrupt Pipeline or build failure.
-- Although if we want to continue skip these errors, we can use `--ignore-build-errors` and `--ignore-parse-errors` flags
+- Although if we want to continue, we can skip these errors by using `--ignore-build-errors` and `--ignore-parse-errors` flags
 - `--ignore-build-errors` flag skips package build failures
 - `--ignore-parse-errors` flag skips project parsing error failures